IanFinlayson/exploring-cs/chapter06.md

 ------------------------------------------------------------------------

 One danger when creating loops is that the condition might *never* become true.
-For example, there\'s a mistake in the program below which causes this:
+For example, there's a mistake in the program below which causes this:

 ``` {.python}